When you purchase through links on our site, we may earn an affiliate commission. Learn more...

 Note 7: The Chinese ROM’s keyboards are not that great so it’s recommended to download and install new ones from Google Play Store.

 Note 8: Chinese ROM comes with quite a lot of unnecessary apps if you don’t live in China.
-Also, many of their high quality themes are locked and you need to purchase them with Mi credits.
-On the contrary, the Global ROM offers all of them for free.
+Also, many of their high-quality themes are locked and you need to purchase them with Mi credits.
+On the contrary, Global ROM offers all of them for free.

 Note 9: The Chinese ROM can improve your battery performance.
 This is not happening because their battery is larger but rather because most of the Chinese apps are not using as many resources so they are not taxing the battery as much.

-Note 10: The Chinese version has a built-in feature which can help you ROOT your device.
+Note 10: The Chinese version has a built-in feature that can help you ROOT your device.
 In the Global version, you’ll have to download an external app to help you do that.